bigboytimi/courses/nft-101/lesson-nft-1.md

 import "@openzeppelin/contracts/drafts/Counters.sol";
 ```

 Here we're defining the version of solidity we're using.
-Then we're importing in OpenZeppelin's implemnetation of the ERC-721 standard which comes with some hand functions like checking who the owner of an NFT is and minting the NFTs.
+Then we're importing in OpenZeppelin's implementation of the ERC-721 standard which comes with some hand functions like checking who the owner of an NFT is and minting the NFTs.

 ```solidity
 contract GameItem is ERC721Full {